MediaComem/docker-brownbag/README.md

 1d8f7aa1b779   registry:2                     "/entrypoint.sh /etc…"   5 minutes ago        Up 5 minutes        0.0.0.0:443->443/tcp, 5000/tcp   registry
 ```

+As expected, we find the load balancer deployed on `vm1` because it is the only node matching the
+constraint (the `zone` label must be `dmz`).

+Additionally, we can see 2 application containers running on this node.
+There are only 2 because
+since we have not defined any placement constraints for that service, the swarm has used its default
+behavior of spreading the service's tasks evenly across the available nodes (2 replicas on each of
+the 3 nodes adds up to the 6 replicas we requested).

+Run `docker ps` on `vm2` this time:

 ```bash
 root@vm2:~# docker ps
 CONTAINER ID   IMAGE                          COMMAND                  CREATED              STATUS              PORTS               NAMES